Stephen-Gates/report-gallery/docs/chatbot.md

 # Chatbot questions :fontawesome-solid-robot:{: .grey }

 A Chatbot is another way to answer questions.
 [Chatbots require development](https://www.youtube.com/watch?v=buq0Q-0vdcw&feature=youtu.be) so a limited number of questions may be implemented.
-Common questions are usually implemented first.
+Common questions[^1] are usually implemented first.

 Chatbot questions may be: